 Sales Tax on Shipping in Florida?
 It Depends…

-Unfortunately, there is no straight answer when it comes to shipping in Florida.
-Most of the time, shipping IS taxable, and you must collect sales tax on this charge and figure it into your calculations.
+As with many sales tax related questions, here is no straight answer when it comes to shipping taxability in Florida.
+Often, shipping IS taxable, and you must collect sales tax on this charge and figure it into your calculations.

 There are exceptions, though, which complicate things.
 In fact, if your order meets two separate criteria, then shipping is NOT taxable.
 These two criteria are:

 - The charge is separately stated on a bill or invoice

 - The charge can be avoided by a decision or action solely on the part of the purchaser

 In other words, if your customer decides to take matters into their own hands and drive to pick up the item AND you had already listed the shipping charge separately on the invoice, the charge is not taxable.
 On top of that, though, if you even PRESENT the option for them to come pick it up, it’s not taxable.

 So let’s say you have a business that sells Halloween decorations in Jacksonville.
 A customer who lives in Jacksonville buys a spooky skeleton.
 You give them the option to pick the item up and list the shipping separately.
 Whether or not they actually pick it up, the shipping cost is NOT taxable.

 However, another customer from Miami also buys a spooky skeleton.
 There is no easy way for them to pick it up so you don’t give them the option.
 Even though you listed the shipping cost separately, shipping IS taxable in this scenario.